seveas/python-hpilo/docs/index.rst

 below, but for detailed descriptions of all functions and especially their arguments, please refer to the `ilo scripting guide`_ as well.

-This package also ships examples of more complete applications in the examples directory.
-This include an automated CA for managing SSL certificates, tooling to centralize iLO informatin in elastic search and an automated firmware updater.
+This package also ships examples of more complete applications in the `examples` directory.
+This include an automated CA for managing SSL certificates, tooling to centralize iLO information in elastic search and an automated firmware updater.
 All of which are used in production by the author or other contributors.